Xtrmmax/ena-ai-recursion-maxine-harvey/finetuning/README.md

 ## Demo
 This model runs and reflects training on **sensory modalities (VAKOG: Visual, Auditory, Kinesthetic, Olfactory, Gustatory)**.
-Responses are not yet refined — the model tends to **mix modalities together** rather than isolate one clearly.
+Responses are not yet refined and the model tends to **mix modalities together** rather than isolate one clearly.
 Even so, the outputs show the effect of fine-tuning compared to a base model.

 Try asking: